 How to Say It: LOHK-len

-Behind the Name: Lachlan means "of the lake," which speaks to gorgeous lochs of Scotland, which means lakes in Gaelic.
-It used to refer to the Vikings that invaded Scotland.
+Behind the Name: Lachlan means "of the lake," which speaks to gorgeous lochs (lakes in Gaelic) of Scotland.
+It used to refer to the Vikings who invaded Scotland.

 Similar Scottish Baby Names: Declan, Gideon, and Gavin

 How to Say It: ROH-ree